Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

-However, sometimes cue elevation is required to shoot over an obstacle ball or rail cushion, or to avoid a double hit when there is only a small gap between the CB and OB, or to execute a jump or masse shot.
+However, sometimes cue elevation is required to shoot over an obstacle ball or rail cushion, or to avoid a double hit when there is only a small gap between the CB and OB, or to execute a jump or massé shot.
 And some people might need an elevated bridge for back or shoulder issues or on draw shots if they have trouble lowering or flattening their bridge.

 Items 1 and 2 above are often due to one's vision center not being aligned properly when elevated.
 This is a very common problem.
 One approach to solving this problem is aiming the shot in a level-cue position and then elevate the cue from this aim (like a lot of people do when aiming jump shots).
 You can also glance down at the cue in the elevated position to make sure your vision center is over the cue.
-Disc II of "How to Aim Pool Shots" (HAPS) covers these techniques in detail.
+Vol. II of "How to Aim Pool Shots" (HAPS) covers these techniques in detail.

 Some of the technique advice normally suggested for jump shots also applies to other elevated-cue shots.
 For example, your stance and grip can be much more comfortable if you bend your bridge arm and choke up on the cue, allowing you to get closer to the cue and CB, also enabling a more comfortable and consistent stroke.
 It also helps to make sure you have pressure on your bridge hand and keep it as still as possible.
 Other advice is demonstrated in the following video: